LMU Greek Cinema Week: Homage to Xenios Zeus

 Following the success of the 2024 LMU Greek Cinema: An Homage to Dionysus, we have secured funds from the Dean of the Bellarmine College of Liberal Arts, and the Dean of the College of Communication and Fine Arts, and a continued collaboration with the department of Film, Television & Media Studies for the March 2025 LMU Greek Cinema week.

 The LMU Classics & Archaeology department values our 10-year LMU-LAGFF community partnership, which offers supervised internships administrated by Prof. Zacharia, LAGFF Director of Education, to LMU students.
-Over 200 LMU students have interned with LAGFF, and 15 SFTV faculty have served as LAGFF jurors since 2014.
-Our partnership with the Los Angeles Greek Film Festival promotes Greek filmmakers and cultivates an audience for Greek cinema in Los Angeles.
+Over 200 LMU students have interned with LAGFF acquiring first-hand experience in several aspects of film festival production, such as programming, industry labs, event production, videography, interviewing filmmakers, film reviewing, and more.
+In addition, 15 SFTV faculty have served as LAGFF jurors since 2014.
+We are thankful to the Los Angeles Greek Film Festival for our invaluable partnership and collaboration in both the LMU-LAGFF internship program and the LMU Greek Cinema Week.

 The event is free and open to all.